How to Spend 1 Incredible Day in Himeji, Japan

 How to Get There: You can walk 20 minutes from the JR Himeji Station or take the bus to Himejijo Otemonmae stop from Himeji Station.

-2. Stroll through Koko-en Garden.
+Stroll through Koko-en Garden.

-Located on the Himeji Castle premise, Koko-en Garden (好古園) is a tranquil Japanese garden that has nine different themes.
-Built in 1992, this 3.5 hectares garden was the former site of the Nishi-Oyashiki, feudal lord’s West Residence area.
+Built in 1992, this 3.5-hectare garden was the former site of the Nishi-Oyashiki, the feudal lord’s West Residence area.

-Visiting the garden is a nice complement to the castle as you get some nature and greenery in your Himeji itinerary.
-Although many of the trees didn’t blossom during our visit in January, we can see how this garden would be gorgeous during the spring season with the cherry blossoms and fall season with the foliage.
+We visited in January, so the trees and flowers didn’t blossom.
+But we can see how this garden would be gorgeous during the spring season with the cherry blossoms and fall season with the foliage.

 Koko-en Garden is a top attraction to visit while you're in Himeji, Japan.
 The view of the bridge over the pond and the koi in the pond is beautiful.